 Meet every two months.

 Child Protection Committees are locally-based, inter-agency strategic partnerships responsible for the design, development, publication, distribution, dissemination, implementation and evaluation of child protection policy and practice across the public, private and wider third sectors in their locality and in partnership across Scotland.
 Their role, through their respective local structures and memberships, is to provide individual and collective leadership and direction for the management of child protection services across Scotland.
 They work in partnership with their respective Chief Officers’ Groups and the Scottish Government to take forward child protection policy and practice across Scotland.
-Link: Edinburgh Child Protection Committee
+This link provides more information about Edinburgh Child Protection Committee.

 This subgroup looks at multi-agency training across the city with respect to Child Protection, contributing to and monitoring the effectiveness of the training programme.